nf-core/website/markdown/events/2022/hackathon-october-2022.md

 ### On-site

-- Monday evening: Beers at Seqera Office!
+- Monday evening: Beers and pizza (non-alcoholic options available) at the Seqera Office!
 - Tuesday evening: Dinner!
 - The traditional sock hunting in Gathertown will also be held in person!
 Take pictures of as many socks as you can find.

 - Finally, on Thursday, we will be running a short quiz!